symsoft/ecc-api-guide/batches.md

 | COMPLETED | Orders for all API requests have completed |
 | PARTIAL_COMPLETED | Orders for all valid requests have completed, but there exist some API requests that have status REJECTED or FAILED |

+Note that if a provisioning order, corresponding to an API request in the batch, does not complete (due to e.g provisioning failure) then the batch will remain in state _PROCESSING_.

 When a batch is completed, or partial completed, an event will be generated which can be retrieved via the [events](events.md) resource.
 Note that an individual API request, contained in the batch, will also generate an _order complete_ event when the corresponding order has completed.
 This _order complete_ event will contain the _batch id_ corresponding to the batch that contained the API request.